Coalition overview

 addressed by publishing an updated

-Worth formalising with any citizen referenced:
+Worth formalising with any member referenced:

 - Bump coordination.
-Citizen stable-id bumps
+Member stable-id bumps

 (retirements) are notified to the coalition operator

-via the per-citizen operator’s integrator channel ahead
+via the per-member operator’s integrator channel ahead

 of cutover; this lets the coalition operator publish a